hadi-alnehlawi/ARABIC_TO_ROMAN/README.md

 ## Run

-1. Docker
+### Docker

-As a requisite a docker must be installed, you may check if it is existed:
+As a requisite a docker must be installed:

 ```
 $ docker --version